NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

 Tutorials
 =========

-On this page you will find some tutorials on how to use Biobuild.
+On this page you will find some tutorials on how to use buildamol.
 Feel free to browse through them to learn more.

 .. _cards-clickable::